alleyinteractive/fm-gutenberg/README.md

 Run `npm run build` to build all production assets.
 Run `npm run dev` for a development build of assets, which also watches files for changes and automatically recompiles.

+## Scaffolder

+Run `npm run scaffold` to run the Alley scaffolder against the plugin.
+All normally-supported options are supported here.

 ## Plugin Sidebar

 This plugin is built to use a single PluginSidebar for all site-specific features.
 The sidebar configuration can be found in `plugins/sidebar`.
 The main sidebar component is in `plugins/sidebar/components/sidebar/index.js`.